Wills, Trusts & Probate

 What is a healthcare directive and why do I need one?

-If you do not have a healthcare directive, medical decisions may be made by your family members or healthcare providers in accordance with state law, which might not align with your personal preferences.
-This situation can lead to delays, conflicts among relatives, and uncertainty about your wishes.
-Establishing a healthcare directive helps prevent these issues by providing clear instructions and appointing a trusted decision-maker.
+If you do not have a healthcare directive, medical decisions may be made by family members or healthcare providers in accordance with state law, which might not reflect your personal preferences.
+This can lead to delays, disagreements among relatives, and uncertainty about the type of care you would have wanted.
+Without written instructions, the people making decisions may rely on general legal priorities rather than specific guidance from you.
+Establishing a directive avoids these issues by appointing an agent and recording your treatment choices in advance.
+This reduces stress for loved ones and helps ensure that medical care aligns with your values when you cannot speak for yourself.

 How often should I review my healthcare directive?